LongForWisdom/mips/MIP4/MIP4c2-Subproposal-Template.md

 ## Specification

 ### Motivation
+   - A clear statement of either:
+       - The single change being made.
+       - The single MIP being amended.
    - Explanation behind the amendment of the MIP
    - Explanation of why this change is valid for an amendment rather than a replacement.
-   - Any impact this has on other MIPs that interact with the MIP in question.
+   - Any impact this has on other MIPs that interact with the MIP(s) in question.

 ### Amended Components
    - A list of the components that have been amended.